LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 SSE-KMS: Customer Managed Keys(CMKs) stored in AWS KMS.
 There are two types of CMKs.

 - Awazon managed CMK : Key generated by AWS.
-Stored in AWS account of customer
+Stored in AWS account of customer(read-only)

 - Customer managed CMK: Key is genereted by customer.
-But stored in AWS account of customer.
+Stored in AWS account of customer.

 SSE with Customer-Provided Keys (SSE-C): Key is generated by customer and stored by customer.
 A client has to send the encryption key along with the object to be uploaded in a request.
 S3 then encrypts the object using the provided key and the object is stored in S3.
 Note that the encryption key is deleted from the system.When the user wants to download or retrieve the object it has to supply the encryption key in the request.
 S3 first verifies that it is the correct encryption key, after the successful match it decrypts the object and returns it to the Client.